<alert-element>

 const position = checkedRadio ? checkedRadio.value : 'top-right';

-alert.textContent = `I'm positioned at ${position}.`;
+alert.textContent = `This alert is currently positioned at ${position}.`;

 alert.toast({ forceRestart: true });